material-components/material-components-ios/components/Slider/README.md

 title:  "Slider"
 layout: detail
 section: components
-excerpt: "The Slider component provides a Material Design control for selecting a value from a continuous range or discrete set of values."
+excerpt: "The Slider component provides a material design control for selecting a value from a continuous range or discrete set of values."
 ---
 # Slider